 Pick Up Meditation

 Navigating through this new normal can feel quite overwhelming at times.
-The Mayo Clinic outlines how practicing meditation is a powerful way to help you stay grounded and focus on your growth.
+This article by Katie Holmes (a fan and follower of my blog for years!) outlines how practicing meditation is a powerful way to help you stay grounded and focus on your growth.
 With its breathing exercises, this ancient mindfulness practice not only helps you manage your worries, but it also makes you more aware of yourself and your surroundings.
 However, you'll need to make sure that you meditate consistently to really reap its benefits.
 Find both a time in your schedule and a quiet space in your home where you can get some meditation done everyday.

 Get Some Exercise